 While bacterial vaginosis is technically not an STD, BV is more common in sexually active women, especially with multiple sex partners and female sex partners.
 Women with BV can give their female sexual partner BV through vaginal sex, sharing toys without protection, and improper use of dental dams.

 Though women who have sex with men are at a higher risk of getting bacterial vaginosis, women cannot get BV directly from men.
 Studies suggest that the higher risk is due to the different pH levels of sperm.
-The more sexual partners you have, the more likely you can get BV.
+The more sexual partners you have, the more likely you are to get BV.

 Furthermore, certain genetic and lifestyle factors can put women at higher risk of getting bacterial vaginosis and having recurring cases.